kubernetes-sigs/gateway-api/geps/gep-1767/index.md

 Content-Length: 0
 ```

-If the server allows it, it will respond with an OK status (i.e., 204 or 200) and the following response headers.
+If the server allows it, it MUST respond with an OK status (i.e., 204 or 200) and the following response headers.
 ```
 HTTP/1.1 204 No Content
 Access-Control-Allow-Origin: https://foo.example